zacwillmington/open_house/notes.md

     TODO

-        1 - Add number of bedrooms and bathrooms, parking ect to apt model 2 - Errors and flash messages
+        2 - Errors and flash messages
             - user.attending_appointment(apartment)? if attending true then show green box of some sort.
             - if appointments_happening_soon then show green border around apartment with happening soon displayed.